wistia/tickr-ruby-client/README.md

 All you need to do to add ActiveRecord support to your ActiveRecord models is require our interface library and include our mixin, e.g.:

-    require 'tickr/interfaces/tickr_active_record_interface' # not required with gem by default
+    require 'tickr/interfaces/active_record' # not required with gem by default

     class Person < ActiveRecord::Base
-      include TickrActiveRecordInterface
+      include Tickr::Interfaces::ActiveRecord

       # …your code here
     end